froberge/coffeeshop-documentation/README.md

 # databaseService

-This service handle all the database fonctionnalities
+This service handle all the database functionnalities

 The code was build to run on an postgreSQL database.